Zahaby Gholy

-Muhamad Zahaby Gholy (born 5 December 2008) is an Indonesian professional footballer who plays as a winger for Super League club Persija Jakarta.
+Muhamad Zahaby Gholy (born 5 December 2008) is an Indonesian professional footballer who plays as a winger for Championship club Adhyaksa Bekasi, on loan from Persija Jakarta.

 Early life

 Muhamad Zahaby Gholy was born on 5 December 2008 in Bekasi, Indonesia, to Muhammad, a football coach, and Aminah.
 Gholy is a Muslim.
 In 2023, Gholy joined Persija Jakarta youth team.

 Club career

 Persija Jakarta

 On 21 July 2024, Gholy made his first team debut, coming on in the 69th minute in the Piala Presiden pre-season tournament.

 On 17 May 2025, Gholy made his competitive debut, coming on as a 90+2 minute substitute for Ryo Matsumura, in a 2–1 defeat against PSS Sleman.

 International career

 In 2024, Gholy scored 5 goals in the ASEAN U-16 Championship, helping Indonesia finish 3rd, and winning the Most Valuable Player award.

 In the 2025 AFC U-17 Asian Cup, Gholy scored two goals, each against Yemen and Afghanistan, helping Indonesia advance to the knockout stage and qualify for the 2025 FIFA U-17 World Cup.